 Salespeople face numerous challenges on a daily basis- to generate more leads and move them through the sales pipeline quickly.

-However, even after this first hurdle has been overcome and leads reach the top of the sales funnel, another roadblock pops up and prevents the average salesperson from hitting their quota – the speed at which prospects and qualified opportunities move through the funnel.
+Hate to break this to you, but when leads reach the top of the sales funnel, another roadblock pops up and prevents the average salesperson from hitting their quota – the speed at which prospects and qualified opportunities move through the funnel.

 In many cases, there’s congestion and these prospects move pretty sluggishly for longer than they should and never seem to reach the bottom of the funnel.

-We’ve already explained the concept of pipeline velocity as the speed at which your prospects move from the top of the funnel to its bottom, regardless of whether they’re won or lost.
+Long story short, pipeline velocity is the speed at which your prospects move from the top of the funnel to its bottom, regardless of whether you’ve won or lost them.

 This formula consists of: